 Scallop Scampi Recipe

-I have always loved cooking scallops at home, maybe more than ordering at a restaurant.
-I feel like I can really control the the heat and get that perfect velvety texture.
-My family loves all my healthy scallop recipes, but when I really want to elevate the scallops, I cook them scampi style using butter, garlic lemon and herbs on the stovetop.
-It only takes 10 minutes, is wonderfully decadent and simple enough to prepare on any busy weeknight.
-Trust me, these scallops will definately be the show-stopper on the table.
+I have always loved cooking scallops at home, maybe more than ordering them at a restaurant.
+I feel like I can really control the heat and get that perfect crust and velvety interior texture.
+My family loves all my healthy scallop recipes, but when I really want to elevate the scallops, I cook them scampi-style using butter, garlic, lemon, and herbs on the stovetop.
+It only takes 10 minutes, is wonderfully decadent, and simple enough to prepare on any busy weeknight.
+Trust me, these scallops will definitely be the show-stopper on the table this week.

 Anthony – ⭐⭐⭐⭐⭐ – I love scallops!
 They go well with so many things.
 I usually make a sauce or puree separately to go with them.
 I’ve never thought about making a pan sauce like you do here.
 Delicious!